dchakro/optiMOZe/README.md

 I got the idea to write `optiMOZe`, which is a shell script to automatically compress random JPEG and PNGs lying around my mac (like screenshots, image exports for powerpoint etc.) after I tried [MOZjpeg](https://github.com/mozilla/mozjpeg) on google's [squoosh app](https://squoosh.app) to compress some images for [my blog](https://blog.dchakro.com).
 I was blown away by the compression ratio and looking at the images side by side.
 Try `optiMOZe` for yourself, I'll let the images on your computer do the talking.

+P.S. the name optiMOZe is a play on the word optimise: *optimise -> optimize -> optimoze*.

 ### Dependencies

 `optiMOZe` is basically a wrapper around two very well built pieces of software: [imagemagick](https://github.com/ImageMagick/ImageMagick) & [MOZjpeg](https://github.com/mozilla/mozjpeg).
 You can get these on a mac from homebrew: